BeckBusch/Compsys701-Work/Assignment_1/readme.md

 ## Beck Busch - bbus692 - 975040349

 # Task 2

 ## b)
 | N=10 | Addition | Subtraction | Multiplication |
 |------|----------|-------------|----------------|
 | Attempt 1 | 80859 | 81154 | 1021059 |
 | Attempt 2 | 80924 | 80918 | 1021107 |
 | Attempt 3 | 80858 | 80986 | 1021168 |

 ## c)
+The steps to run a storage test are as follows:
 Change cpu settings > Generate .qip > Compile > Program > Generate BSP > Build and Run
 Here is an example of the terminal output during a test:

 ```
 This application performs NxN matrix operations
 N is 10, the operation is Multiplication